inversify/InversifyJS/README.md

 /// <reference path="node_modules/reflect-metadata/reflect-metadata.d.ts" />
 ```

+InversifyJS requires a modern JavaScript engine with support for the Promise, Reflect (with metadata) and Proxy objects.
-If you are targeting ES5 you will get an error:
+If your environment don't support one of these you will need to import a shim or polyfill.
+If you are targeting ES5 you will get the following error:

 > TypeScript error: node_modules/inversify-dts/inversify/inversify.d.ts(108,13): Error TS2304: Cannot find name 'Promise'.

 You can solve this problem by installing type definitions for the Promise API.
 If you are working on node the node type definitions already include the required definitions.
 If you are working on a browser app you can use the bluebird type definitions and polyfill: